 Ann Marie Gray is Co-Director of ARK, and Professor of Social Policy in Ulster University.
 Her research interests are in the area of health and social care policy, policy making in Northern Ireland, gender and social policy and social attitudes.

 Dr Martin Melaugh is Director of CAIN (Conflict Archive on the Internet; cain.ulst.ac.uk).
 CAIN is an associated project of INCORE and ARK.
 Martin previously worked in the Centre for the Study of Conflict at the University of Ulster.

-Dr Lynn is Research Associate at the Conflict Archive on the Internet project (CAIN).
+Dr Lynn is Deputy Director of Conflict Archive on the Internet (CAIN).
 A graduate of the University of Ulster, he has taught history at the same university and at Queen's University Belfast.

 He worked on the Dictionary of Irish Biography and has written extensively on developments in nationalist politics in Northern Ireland since 1945

 Goretti Horgan is Policy Director of ARK, and a lecturer in Social Policy at Ulster University.
 Her research interests are child rights and women’s rights, especially child poverty, welfare reform and poverty among disabled people.